tomersh/AppleGuice/README.md

 #### Swift Support ####
 AppleGuice supports auto injection in Swift, but only for `@objc` protocols and classes inheriting from `NSObject` Using AppleGuice in Swift requires you to define  a protocol called ${MODULE_NAME}AppleGuiceModule .
-Each swift class or protocol in the module which is uses  AppleGuice, must conform to this protocol.
+Each swift class or protocol in the module which uses  AppleGuice, must conform to this protocol.

 ```swift